NortekSupport/nucleus_driver/nucleus_driver/README.md

 ### Log data

 The different packets extracted from the parser will also be logged to file is logging is enabled.
-When logging is started the driver creates a folder named according to the current date and time, and this foleder contains 4 files:
+When logging is started the driver creates a folder named according to the current date and time, and this folder contains 4 files:
 * get_all.txt: contains the data returned by the "getall" command, this provides information about all the configuration of the device at the time of measurement
 * nucleus_log.csv: contains the data packets
 * ascii_log.csv: contains any ascii messages that has been received during logging
-* conition_log.csv: contains data that failed to be parsed successfully
+* condition_log.csv: contains data that failed to be parsed successfully

 Specify path for log data, if not specified the driver will create a "logs" folder in the current path
 ```python